Should you upgrade or invest in a new CMS?

 A CMS upgrade might seem like a quick fix for your content woes, but this isn’t always the case.
 Your requirements might have changed drastically in the past few years—for example, if you require a new and modern website, a new content model, or a new content strategy.

 This all falls into the need to future-proof your customer journey.
-While many digital transformation trends have been a reality for years already, the fact is that the plain, old website may not automatically fulfil your goals in the digital realm anymore.
+While many digital transformation trends have been a reality for years already, the fact is that the plain, old website may not automatically fulfill your goals in the digital realm anymore.
 Future-proofing means building a rock-solid foundation for your content to reach the right person, at the right time, in the right place.

 And this again entails the increasing need for structured content and headless CMS—the ability to let different channels show your content in different contexts.
 Does your current CMS support headless capabilities—i.e. the ability to treat content independently from e.g. website presentation?